Photovoltaics: Growth

 Solar photovoltaics formed the largest body of research among the seven sustainable energy types examined in a global bibliometric study, with the annual scientific output growing from 9,094 publications in 2011 to 14,447 publications in 2019.

-Likewise, the application of solar photovoltaics is growing rapidly and worldwide installed capacity reached about 515 gigawatts (GW) by 2018.
+Likewise, the application of solar photovoltaics is growing rapidly and the worldwide installed capacity reached one terawatt in April 2022.
 The total power output of the world's PV capacity in a calendar year is now beyond 500 TWh of electricity.
 This represents 2% of worldwide electricity demand.
-More than 100 countries use solar PV.
+More than 100 countries, such as Brazil and India, use solar PV.
 China is followed by the United States and Japan, while installations in Germany, once the world's largest producer, have been slowing down.

 Honduras generated the highest percentage of its energy from solar in 2019, 14.8%.
 As of 2019, Vietnam has the highest installed capacity in Southeast Asia, about 4.5 GW.
 The annualized installation rate of about 90 W per capita per annum places Vietnam among world leaders.
 Generous Feed-in tariff (FIT) and government supporting policies such as tax exemptions were the key to enable Vietnam's solar PV boom.
 Underlying drivers include the government's desire to enhance energy self-sufficiency and the public's demand for local environmental quality.

 A key barrier is limited transmission grid capacity.

-China has the world's largest solar power capacity, with 253 GW of installed capacity at the end-2020 compared with about 151 GW in the European Union, according to International Energy Agency data.
+China has the world's largest solar power capacity, with 390 GW of installed capacity in 2022 compared with about 200 GW in the European Union, according to International Energy Agency data.
+Other countries with the world's largest solar power capacities include the United States, Japan and Germany.

-In 2017 it was thought probable that by 2030 global PV installed capacities could be between 3,000 and 10,000 GW.
+In 2017, it was thought probable that by 2030 global PV installed capacities could be between 3,000 and 10,000 GW.
 Greenpeace in 2010 claimed that 1,845 GW of PV systems worldwide could be generating approximately 2,646 TWh/year of electricity by 2030, and by 2050 over 20% of all electricity could be provided by PV.